markusfisch/ScalingImageView/README.md

 		compile 'com.github.markusfisch:ScalingImageView:1.0.1'
 	}

-### Manually
+### As subproject

-If you prefer your repositories to be self-reliant, just copy the `scalingimageview` folder into your project root and add it as a subproject to `settings.gradle`:
+If you prefer your project to be self-reliant and completely modifiable, just copy the `scalingimageview` folder into your project root and add it as a subproject to `settings.gradle`:

 	include ':app', ':scalingimageview'